Deferral of Local Infrastructure Contributions Payments (Temporary Coronavirus Relief)

 The following Contribution Plans applied to development applications received prior to the 15 January 2020.
 These Plans no longer apply except for site specific contribution rates for site specific lands, identified in the Cumberland Local Infrastructure Contributions Plan and development application approved prior to the 15 January 2020.

 Cumberland Contribution Rates - effective 15 January 2020

-View the current indexed Cumberland Contribution Rates
+View the current indexed Cumberland Contribution Rates (PDF, 15KB)